Camera Module Reference

 Managed Streaming Functionality (Recommended)

-Managed streaming provides zero-infrastructure streaming where the cloud handles all RTMP endpoints and returns HLS/DASH URLs for viewing.
-Multiple apps can access the same managed stream simultaneously.startManagedStream()
+Managed streaming provides zero-infrastructure streaming where the cloud handles ingest and returns HLS/DASH URLs for viewing.
+Multiple apps can access the same managed stream simultaneously.startLivestream()

 Start a managed stream with automatic URL generation.Parameters